 Bulb onions—also called main crop onions–are commonly sliced or chopped and served raw in salads or on hamburgers or sandwiches or cooked in soups and stews.

 The stalks and grassy tops of bulbless green onions—also called bunching onions, scallions, or spring onions—are commonly eaten raw in salads, dips, and stir-fries or cooked in soups.

-Loosen the soil around each bulb with a hand or garden fork before you lift; damaged onions are quick to rot.
+- Loosen the soil around each bulb before you lift; damaged onions are quick to rot.